JasonDGian/GitHub/README.md

 Git is a versatile tool that can be used not only with GitHub but also in a variety of other configurations.
 For example, a company might manage its codebase through a strictly local repository, allowing employees to collaborate internally without relying on an external hub.
 Similarly, a solo developer might use Git solely on their own PC for personal projects, choosing not to upload their files to any external service.

 To use Git, you'll need to install it on your system.
-The installation process varies depending on your operating system and distribution—whether you're using Linux or Windows.
+The installation process varies depending on your operating system and distribution; whether you're using Linux or Windows.
 But you probably already knew that.

 ---